Cosmetic industry: Italy

+In Italy, the cosmetics industry makes a significant contribution in the national economy, known by its commitment to innovation, quality, and the status enjoyed by the "Made in Italy" label.
+According to a 2022 Cosmetics Europe study, Italy ranks third among national markets for cosmetics, with a market value of €11.5 billion, trailing only behind Germany and France.
+The sector's value was reported at $17.5 billion in 2017.

+The cosmetic sector demonstrates steady growth, exhibited by brands like Gucci Beauty, Armani Beauty, Dolce&Gabbana Beauty, among others.
+For instance, in a September 2021 sales report, Gucci's perfumes and makeup were significant contributors to Coty's Prestige Division, which reported revenues of $870.7 million.
+Additionally, in 2022, Dolce&Gabbana Beauty established itself as a standalone entity with a valuation of €1 billion, as it became the first Italian company to take direct control over its beauty operations, from production through to sales and marketing.
+Furthermore, Italian brands Armani and Valentino have been instrumental in increasing the sales of the L'Oreal luxury division, their French licensee, in 2022.

 Belarus

 The Belarusian cosmetics market consists of Belarusian companies.
 There are more than 20 cosmetic companies in Belarus - Belita, Vitex, Lux Visage, Mastige, Modum, Rekish Cosmetics.
 The volume of the cosmetic market is more than 300 million euros per year.

 Asia

 The cosmetic industry in Asia is mainly dominated by regional cosmetic brands.
 Shiseido Co.
-LTD, A popular cosmetic brand based in Japan, has 82.1% of its sales in Asia.
+Ltd, a popular cosmetic brand based in Japan, has 82.1% of its sales in Asia.
 No other Western company in the top 10 match these kinds of regional sales.
 Furthermore, geographic dispersion of sales by Asian cosmetic companies in Asia accounted for 92.42% of sales, while geographic dispersion of assets of Asian cosmetic companies in Asia was 87.05%.
 Western cosmetic companies often have failed to gain footholds in various countries.
 For example, in Japan, many advertisement campaigns that find success in the West, such as celebrity appearances and references to science, did not sway a sample group of respondents to purchase the foreign brands.
-However, despite the lack of Western cosmetic presence, the growing trend of “fair skin”, or whiting one's skin, can expose consumers skin to harmful chemicals when using “fairness creams”.
+However, despite the lack of Western cosmetic presence, the growing trend of "fair skin", or whiting one's skin, can expose consumers skin to harmful chemicals when using "fairness creams".

-Due to recent significant economic growth in many Asian markets, regulation pertaining to chemicals in cosmetic products has been lacking.
+While there has been significant economic growth in many Asian markets, regulation pertaining to chemicals in cosmetic products has been concurrently lacking.
 SK-II, a cosmetic product owned by P&G, was found to contain banned heavy metals in China in 2006.
 Another study found that women who had recently moved to Vancouver, Canada from East and South Asia had higher levels of lead in their blood than South and East Asian immigrants who had been living in Canada for longer.
 One of sources of lead was determined to be some facial powders marketed in various regions of Asia.